Creditas/frontend-challenge-vlc/README.md

 We would like to clarify that we don't expect everyone to be able to finish the whole challenge, since it has been designed to cover several degrees of expertise, from junior to senior.
 Nevertheless, we expect anyone interested in becoming a tripulante in Creditas to give it a try.

-In this challenge, we focus both on code design and design patterns in JavaScript.
+In this challenge,cd we focus both on code design and design patterns in JavaScript.
 The goal is to assess your experience in writing **code that is easy to maintain, loosely coupled and highly cohesive**.

 At Creditas we always work giving constructive feedback, therefore we will always dedicate the outmost attention to every solution submitted; contacting you back with the positive aspects of your submission and what could be improved.
 Just for that it is worth trying! :)